 The requirements for admission to practice law in Oregon are intended to protect the public by ensuring that lawyers are competent and trustworthy to provide legal services.
 In addition, once a lawyer is admitted to practice law in Oregon, the Oregon Supreme Court, through the Oregon State Bar, continues to regulate the conduct of lawyers.
 For example, a lawyer can be disciplined by the court for ethical misconduct.
 Oregon lawyers are required to have malpractice insurance so that if they make a mistake that causes damage to a client, the client may be compensated.
 Lawyers are also required to take continuing legal education courses to ensure that they are aware of key changes to Oregon laws.

 When do you need a lawyer?

-Dissolution of marriage, child custody problems, adoptions or other domestic matters;
+- Seeking divorce, filing for child custody, adoptions or other domestic matters;

 - Filing for bankruptcy; and